IHE/ITI.PCF/README.md

 3. MHDS + XCA -- given that XCA is used to connect a MHDS community to broader network of community; then this use-case would add Consent terms for requests coming in from the outside.
 4. QEDm standalone -- this is later in the generation plan as there is no pre-defined community or terms of connection defined.
 However this likely is not unlike the previous, just needing the previous to be worked out fully before this is added.
 This use-case bring switch it FHIR Resource based object control (prior the object to be controlled is a document)
 5. Residual Obligations/Refrains - same as above but there would be 'permit' provisions that require some refrain or obligation
-6. other things beyond scope
+6. support for tagging at an element level, rather than just Resource.
+An example is within the Patient resource there are various addresses and phone numbers that might need to be tagged with specific sensitivities that might have release rules indicated in either overall policy or Consent instance.
+Other examples are needed to fully justify this added overhead.
+7. Defined full workflow for break-glass
-7. use of FHIR R5 Consent
+8. use of FHIR R5 Consent

 ## Research